lcmd-epfl/EquiReact/README.md

 Note that these files currently run on the three datasets studied in the paper (Cyclo-23-TS, GDB7-22-TS and Proparg-21-TS) with corresponding dataloaders in `process/dataloader_<dataset>.py`.
 To run on a different dataset, a dataloader needs to be written and the train code slightly modified to handle the new set.

+## Analyzing representations
+If desired, the learned representation can be extracted using `representation.py`, which may be interesting for model interpretation or other downstream applications.

 ## Baselines
 To run the baselines CGR and SLATM$_d$, the former on GPU and the latter on CPU, two additional installation files are provided (TODO).